peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 The Issuers that uses the Status Attestations SHOULD include in the issued Credentials the object `status` with the
+JSON member `status_attestation` set to a JSON Object containing the following
+member:

+- `credential_hash_alg`.
+REQUIRED.
+The Algorithm used of hashing the Credential to which the Status Attestation is bound.
+The value SHOULD be set to `S256`.

-JSON member `status_attestation` set to `true`, as the non-normative example of an unsecured payload of an SD-JWT VC is shown below.
-When the `status_attestation` is not present, it defaults to `false`.
+The non-normative example of an unsecured payload of an SD-JWT VC is shown below.

 > TODO: alignments with the OAuth2 Status List schema and IANA registration.